 Speeding violations are some of the most common matters that are handled in municipal court.
 If you have been issued a speeding ticket in New Jersey, you should be aware of the consequences you may face.
 For the most part, the penalties associated with speeding have to do with how many miles per hour above the speed limit you were driving.
 However, the court may also take into consideration any previous driving infractions on your record.
 The points system in New Jersey is as follows:

 - Speeding 1-14 miles per hour over the speed limit is a 2-point violation

 - Speeding 15-30 miles per hour over the speed limit is a 4-point violation

 - Speeding more than 30 miles per hour over the speed limit is a 5-point violation and may also result in a reckless driving ticket

 Contact a Hudson County Traffic Violation Attorney

-At the law office of Greenberg, Walden & Grossman, LLC, we defend individuals in Hudson County and throughout New Jersey.
+At the law office of Greenberg & Walden, LLC, we defend individuals in Hudson County and throughout New Jersey.
 When you contact our attorneys, we will take the time to learn about your situation and priorities, and we will advise you of your legal options and the best way to move forward.
-Contact Greenberg, Walden & Grossman, LLC today to discuss your situation.
+Contact Greenberg & Walden, LLC today to discuss your situation.